 Starting as a New Patient

 Your labs will need to be drawn after your first appointment.
 The lab panel is quite comprehensive and may include other hormones, including adrenal function, cortisol levels, a complete thyroid panel, as well as vital markers such as A1C, blood sugar, cholesterol, liver and kidney function, inflammation levels among others.
 Your thyroid hormones can have an effect on your other hormones and in some cases other hormonal imbalances may occur alongside the thyroid disorder.
 Your endocrine system contains many hormones and glands that operate synergistically.
-Dr. Berutti is going to test the right things exactly tailored to your symptoms and needs.
+Your provider is going to test the right things exactly tailored to your symptoms and needs.
 Thyroid treatment should always include the big picture.
-A functional medicine approach such as Dr. Berutti’s is holistic and looks for root causes of all symptoms.
+A functional medicine approach is holistic and looks for root causes of all symptoms.

-At your second appointment, once the lab results are in, Dr. Berutti will go through those lab results and how these relate to your symptoms.
+At your second appointment, once the lab results are in, your provider will go through those lab results and how these relate to your symptoms.
 At that time she will prescribe appropriate treatment protocols and will discuss other measures to improve your overall health.

 After prescribing your custom treatment protocol, we will want to follow up with you every three months during the first year to check progress and to make sure that your treatment is working ideally for you.
 Once you are established and balanced after the first year, she will want to see you bi-annually.